Loading Anguilla E-cookbook

 Topping:

-In a large bowl, combine rhubarb, sugar, flour, and cinnamon.
+In a large bowl, combine rhubarb, strawberries, sugar, flour, and cinnamon.

-Place in a greased 9-inch by 2-inch deep in a baking dish.
+Place in a greased 9-inch baking dish.
+Topping:

 Dessert